Vietnam.vn - Nền tảng quảng bá Việt Nam

 Looking forward, we expect that the Vietnamese capital market will mature and become a professional “player”.

 Vietnam is ready to become a mature member of the global capital market, shedding the image of a “frontier” market.
-Figuratively speaking, the Vietnamese capital market will no longer be faltering on a bicycle, but will mature more strongly, riding a motorbike or a car.
+Figuratively speaking, the Vietnamese capital market will no longer be riding a bicycle, but will mature more strongly, riding a motorbike or a car.

-This development reflects Vietnam's aspiration to be recognized as an equal, confident and respected member of the international financial market.
+This development reflects Vietnam's aspiration to be recognized as an equal, confident and respected member in the international financial market.

 In fact, when deposit interest rates decrease, people will look for alternative investment channels, such as real estate, bonds, stocks, life insurance, pension funds, etc. This is a natural trend, not only in Vietnam, but in all countries.